TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.migration/classic-iaas-deprecation-informational.md

     cloudEnvironments="public,fairfax"
 />

-# Classic IaaS VM Deprecation & Migration
+# Migrate your IaaS resources to Azure Resource Manager by 3/1/2023

 <!--issueDescription-->
 We have detected that you have classic IaaS VMs in Azure Service Manager (ASM).
-In 2014, we launched IaaS on Azure Resource Manager (ARM), and have been enhancing capabilities ever since.
-Because it replaces IaaS resources from ASM, classic IaaS VMs will be retired on 3/1/2023.
+In 2014, we launched IaaS on Azure Resource Manager (ARM), and have been enhancing capabilities ever since, ARM replaces IaaS resources from ASM, classic IaaS VMs will be retired on 3/1/2023.
+About 95% of Azure customers are already enjoying the benefits and capabilities of ARM, we recommend you start planning your migration today.
 <!--/issueDescription-->

 ### **How does this affect me?**
 Beginning 3/1/2023, you will no longer be able to start any Classic IaaS VMs using ASM.
 Any remaining Classic IaaS VMs in a running or stopped-allocated state will be moved to a stopped-deallocated state.

-We will not immediately delete any remaining classic IaaS VMs.
-After 3/1/2023, we will notify remaining subscriptions who have not migrated their resources about our timelines to delete remaining Classic IaaS VMs.

 The following Azure services and functionality will **NOT** be impacted by this retirement:
 * Cloud Services